-In a two-part Q&A interview, we speak to RSM US’s Michael Gerlach, professional services leader, who specializes in advising law firms and legal organizations in technology implementation
+In a two-part Q&A interview, we speak to RSM’s Michael Gerlach, professional services leader, who specializes in advising law firms and legal organizations in technology implementation

 Over the past several years, law firms have been playing an increasingly necessary game of catch-up around leveraging essential technology to improve basic operational efficiency and effectiveness.
 And the global pandemic, which pushed firms into rapid remote working deployment, only laid bare this technology gap.
 Now, as the legal industry and some parts of the world begin to slowly come out of the pandemic-induced pause, law firms will again have to grapple with their technological shortcomings.

-In a two-part blog series, the Thomson Reuters Institute (TRI) speaks to Michael Gerlach, Partner and Business & Professional Services Senior Analyst at auditing and consulting firm RSM US.
+In a two-part blog series, the Thomson Reuters Institute (TRI) speaks to Michael Gerlach, Partner and Business & Professional Services Senior Analyst at the tax, audit, and consulting firm RSM.
 We ask him to offer his insight on first, the compelling need and new thinking that is urgently pushing law firms to address the technology question; and second, what tech tools and processes would benefit law firms the most?

 Thomson Reuters Institute: In a recent article, you stated that “conditions are ripe for services firms to make strategic investments” with a focus on a digital transformation.
 Why do you think conditions favor those investments now?